-New Biden Health Care Orders Begin to Unspool Trump Policies
+New Biden health care orders begin to unspool Trump policies

 Biden also campaigned on repealing longstanding federal prohibitions against taxpayer funding for abortion, but a change of that magnitude to a group of laws known as the Hyde Amendment would require congressional approval.

-The regulatory changes Biden is asking federal health officials to undertake aren't likely to happen overnight because hastily written rules are more easily overturned in court, as the Trump administration found out.
-Time and again, federal judges ruled that Trump officials ran roughshod over legal requirements for regulators, such as demonstrating they've considered all sides of an issue.
+Many of the regulatory and policy changes Biden is asking health officials to undertake aren't likely to happen overnight because hastily written policies can be more easily overturned in court, as the Trump administration found out.
+Time and again, federal judges ruled that Trump officials ran roughshod over legal requirements for regulators, such as demonstrating they've considered different sides of an issue.

+Biden's nominee for health secretary, California Attorney General Xavier Becerra, has not yet been confirmed by the Senate, but the White House said that will not stop health agencies from immediately going to work on the president's directives.

-The idea of reopening Obamacare's health insurance markets has broad support, including from consumer groups, professional medical associations, insurers and business organizations.
+The idea of reopening Obamacare's health insurance markets in the pandemic has had broad support, including from consumer groups, professional medical associations, insurers and business organizations.

 Although the number of uninsured Americans has grown because of job losses in the coronavirus economy, the Trump administration resisted calls to reopen HealthCare.gov.
 Failure to repeal and replace Obamacare as he repeatedly vowed to do was one of the former president's most bitter disappointments.
 His administration continued trying to find ways to limit the program or unravel it entirely.
 A Supreme Court decision on Trump’s final legal challenge to the Affordable Care Act is expected this year.